 Erected in Târgu Jiu, the Endless Column is part of a sculptural ensemble by Constantin Brâncuși, one of the most influential names in 20th century art.
 The iconic column, made of truncated pyramids, can be replicated endlessly and as such evokes infinity.

 Salina Turda may just be the world’s coolest amusement park.
-Located 400 feet down in an old salt mine, it was previously used as a cheese storage facility and later a bomb shelter during WWII.
-Now hosting a ferris wheel, rowboats, a bowling alley, and a mini golf course, it also comes with health benefits due do the salt content in the air.
+Located 400 feet (122 metres) down in an old salt mine, it was previously used as a cheese storage facility and later a bomb shelter during WWII.
+Now hosting a ferris wheel, rowboats, a bowling alley, and a mini golf course, it also comes with health benefits due to the salt content in the air.

-Located deep down amid secular forests at 1,200 metres altitude, Sarmizegetusa Regia is a historic site very dear to Romanians.
+Located deep down amid secular forests at 4,000 feet (1,200 metres) altitude, Sarmizegetusa Regia is a historic site very dear to Romanians.
 This ancient city was the centre of the powerful kingdom of the Dacians, the ancestors of the Romanian people.
 Today you can walk among the remains of a fortress, columns, and admire the impressive sun dial, while the site’s biggest treasures, the solid gold Dacian bracelets, are displayed in Bucharest, at the National Museum of Romanian History.

 Perhaps the most iconic building in Romania, the Palace of the Parliament, also known was the Place of the People, was built by the country’s Communist ruler Nicolae Ceaușescu.
 With 1,100 rooms spread over 12 floors and eight underground levels, it is the largest administrative building in the world.
 Dwarfing everything else around, it is a feature of the Bucharest skyline many have found it hard to love.